shuaimu/homepage/_site/teaching/ds/19fa/notes/raft.md

   * thus live followers' logs are prefixes of leader's log
   * and live followers that keep up will have logs identical to leader's except they may be missing the few most recent entries
+* faster rollback?
+  * when rejecting appendEntries, return the beginning/end index of the conflicting term.

 ## New leader must be "up to date"
 * could new leader roll back *executed* entries from end of previous term?